DHTMLX/docs-suite/docs/colorpicker/how_to_start.md

 ### Initialization in a container

-In this case you need to add a container for Colorpicker and give it an id, for example "colorpicker_container":
+In this case, add a container for Colorpicker and give the container an id, for example "colorpicker_container":

 ~~~html title="index.html"
 <div id="colorpicker_container"></div>
 ~~~

-and initialize Colorpicker with the `dhx.Colorpicker` object constructor like this:
+Initialize Colorpicker with the `dhx.Colorpicker` object constructor:

 ~~~js title="index.js"
 // creating ColorPicker